CooperAcademia/test_website/content/en/rmarkdown/newcontent.md

 ---
+linkTitle: New content
-title: "Add new content"
+title: Add new content
-linkTitle: "New content"
+type: docs
 weight: 3
-type: docs
 ---

 ## Create your website content